DanielV502/CyberCTF_Assignment_3/C1_file-run1.md

 ### 1. Challenge: file-run1 (Easy)

-* The challenge request to download and run a program.
+* The challenge requests to download and run a program.

 		#!/bin/bash
 		#Select the commands needed to Get the Flag!